ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-17-sinatra-logicless_views.md

 ---
-title: "Delivery Mechanisms with Sinatra - Logicless Views"
+title: "Delivery Mechanisms with Sinatra - Logic-less Views"
 layout: post
 ---

 All the discussion up to this point has been around JSON generation.
-Unfortunately, not every application is 100% communication.
-I've come across a recent pattern in my work.
+Unfortunately, not every application is 100% JSON.
+I've come across a pattern in my work.
 There is a web services that exists.
-It communicates with others with JSON.
+It communicates with JSON.
 Then there is a human facing admin part that does _something_.
-This something is really troublesome because it greatly inflates the scope.
-Now the delivery mechanism has to deal with assets, rendering templates, possible translations, and god knows what else.
+This thing is really troublesome because it greatly inflates the scope.
+Now the delivery mechanism has to deal with assets, rendering templates, possibly translations, and god knows what else.
 User facing applications simply require a lot more stuff.

 To be honest I usually just consider this junk.
 After all they can just write their own API client and make some UI they want right?
-Hey marketing knows how to program right?
-We can dream right.
-These responsibilites tend to butt up against the perfect world of testable functional requirements.
+These responsibilities tend to butt up against the perfect world of testable functional requirements.
 User interfaces also have the highest churn rate of any part in an application.
 How many times have this request come across your desk: "can you _just_ add this column?"